 Mary Immaculate College is now offering training to MIC students and teachers in VEX Robotics, in partnership with DELL EMC, Cork Institute of Technology and the Irish American Partnership.
 It involves many different workshops, activities and events for MIC students as well as teachers and children.
 As well as robotics, Continuing Professional Development (CPD) courses are available for teachers in STEM Strategies and Methodologies.
 This is just a taste of the STEM-related activity at the College.

 MIC aims to deliver programmes that develop entrepreneurship skills across all levels- primary to third level education and CPD for teachers on entrepreneurial education, in particular primary and second level teachers.
 Examples of outreach in the College’s involvement in the Bank of Ireland Regional TY Academy, the ITLG Irish Technology Group Young Innovators Event, the BizWorld Programme and the Junior Entrepreneur Programme.
 Another initiative is the EMPOWER Entrepreneurship Summer Programme—a collaboration with Limerick Institute of Technology.
 This novel week-long summer camp for second level students is designed to inspire and foster a culture of engagement, creativity, innovation, adaptive leadership and enterprise among young people with a diverse range of life-experiences and from different socioeconomic backgrounds.
-Camps ran successfully in 2017 and 2018, in both Limerick and Tipperary.
+Camps have been running very successfully since 2017 in both Limerick and Tipperary.
 Business and Accounting pre-service teachers in MIC, St Patrick’s Campus, Thurles recently engaged with the Economic Development Office of Tipperary County Council and the Thurles Town Centre Forum to do a Marketing Study of Thurles.
 First year Business students then presented their ideas for the development of the town at Thurles Library to over 100 people from the wider business community.